PVoLan/wooden-architecture/Chapter2/index.md

 }
 ```

 In this example, `orderId` is passed to OrderActivity via Intent.
 Once started, activity displays a progress bar and launches `OrderActvityUseCase.loadOrder()` method (via AsyncTask or whatever you prefer).
-UseCase's responsibility is to do _everything_ required to prepare the data to be shown to user: perform server request, ask the local database, perform another server request, check the local settings, etc, then returns a data prepared.
-Activity hides progress bar and displays the data.
-Progress bar is optional if you don't need to go to server during the process.
+UseCase's responsibility is to do _everything_ required to prepare the data to be shown to user: perform server request, ask the local database, perform another server request, check the local settings, etc. Then UseCase returns a data prepared, Activity hides progress bar and displays the data.
+Progress bar is optional if you don't need to go to server during the process (i.e. your `loadOrder()` method is fast enough).

 `OrderData` has format as similar to the screen content as possible.
-For example, if your Activity has to display a list of order items in a form of a table with the following columns: Name, Quantity, Price, Icon representing if discount is applied, Delivery address, - then `OrderData` will look something like that:
+For example, if your Activity has to display a list of order items in a form of a table with the following columns: Name, Quantity, Price, Icon representing if discount is applied, Delivery address - then `OrderData` will look something like that:

 ```java
 class OrderData {